Communicating With Your Care Team

 Surround yourself with family, friends, and the things you love.

-Consider modifying your home to be more assessable and easier to navigate.
+Consider modifying your home to be more accessible and easier to navigate.

 There are many types of equipment that can help you maintain your independence for longer and be more comfortable.